Polish Navy

 The Polish Navy (Marynarka Wojenna; often abbreviated to Marynarka) is the naval branch of the Polish Armed Forces.
-The Polish Navy consists of 46 ships and about 12,000 commissioned and enlisted personnel.
+The Polish Navy consists of 46 ships and about 8000 commissioned and enlisted personnel.
 The traditional ship prefix in the Polish Navy is ORP (Okręt Rzeczypospolitej Polskiej).

+The first Polish naval forces were organized in 1568 following the Thirteen Years' War, but the Polish Navy in its modern form was not created until 1918.
+Most of Poland's naval forces escaped capture when Germany invaded in 1939, and carried on the fight in exile during World War II.
+During the Cold War, the Polish People's Navy was organized to support the Soviet and East German navies in controlling the Baltic Sea in event of a war with NATO.
+Since the breakup of the Soviet Union in 1991, and Poland's accession to NATO in 1999, the Polish Navy has reversed its former Cold War role, helping to ensure NATO control of the Baltic Sea.

+The Polish Navy is the smallest of Poland's armed services, numbering approximately 8,000 personnel in 2025, but has benefited from significant increases in Poland's defense spending in response to Russia's invasion of Ukraine.

+Currently led by Vice Admiral Jarosław Ziemiański, Inspector of the Navy, the Polish Navy is headquartered in Gdynia.

 Origins

 The Polish Navy has its roots in naval vessels that were largely employed on Poland's main rivers in defense of trade and commerce.
 During the Thirteen Years' War (1454–66), a small force of ships that primarily operated on rivers and lakes saw real open sea battles for the first time.
 At the Battle of Vistula Lagoon, a combined fleet of the Kingdom of Poland and the pro-Polish Prussian Confederation decisively defeated the navy of the Teutonic Knights, and secured permanent access to the Baltic Sea.
 In 1454, the maritime city of Gdańsk was re-incorporated to Poland after being previously occupied by the Teutonic Knights since 1308.
 The reintegration was confirmed in the Second Peace of Thorn (1466), and Poland acquired the means of maintaining a large fleet on the Baltic.
 In 1561, following a victory over a Russian fleet in the Baltic, the Polish Navy acquired a second key port at Riga, in modern-day Latvia.